Lamson 8 Inch Premier Forged Chef Knife Review

 The other similarly priced option is the Messermeister Meridian Elite chef knife.
 It’ll be a bit heavier, but the grind is thinner and it’s heavier toward the blade so it has a more aggressive bite.
 If you really need to clean cutting action, this might be a better option.
 But again, this knife averages at least $30 higher than the Lamson from most vendors.

-Basically what I’m saying here is that there might be other knives in the same style that are a bit better, but none of them seem to quite match the Lamson Premier’s ratio of cost to performance.
+Basically, what I’m saying here is that there might be other knives in the same style that are a bit better, but none of them seem to quite match the Lamson Premier’s ratio of cost to performance.

 The Lamson 8 inch chef knife next to a pile of chopped herbs on a cutting board.